-Don’t worry, Kalamazoo, we’ve got your back.
+Don’t worry, Michigan homeowners, we’ve got your back.

 If you’ve dealt with basement flooding in the past, you know it can be messy and expensive to clean up.
 However, you can mitigate the damage if you act quickly and call a professional.
 If you find water in your basement, here’s what you should do first.

 This is the absolute first priority, especially if there is standing water in your basement.
 Do not go anywhere near flooded water in your basement until you are certain that there is no danger of electrical shock from appliances plugged in in the area.
 If you are not certain how to turn off the power in your basement, contact someone who can do this for you.

 2. Call a professional and contact your insurance